The Power of Hugs: Benefits to Your Health

 In addition to the receiver, the person who’s giving a hug also benefits from its effects.
 And don’t forget…the positive benefits continue after physical contact.

 Who doesn’t like hugs?
-Well, speaking from our point of view we think hugs are fabulous and most of you reading this will probably agree about the wonderful feelings hugs can create.
-But why do we like hugs so much?
+Well, we think hugs are fabulous.
+Most of you reading this will probably agree about the wonderful feelings hugs can create.
+But why do we like to embrace each other so much?
 In today’s article we’ll tell you about the power of hugs and explain some of the health benefits of both giving and receiving them.

-Hugs can come from anyone, be it a friend, a family member, a loved one, your partner, or just a person who sympathizes with you.
-This embrace is considered to be one of the primary displays of affection between human beings.
-Keep reading to discover the health benefits and power of hugs.
+Hugs can come from anyone.
+It can be a friend, a family member, a loved one, your partner, or just a person who sympathizes with you.
+This embrace is considered a primal display of affection between human beings.
+Keep reading to discover the power of hugs.

-Drawing on the book by Kathleen Keating, “Hug Therapy,” we can tell you that hugs not only make you feel good, but they’re also essential to the mental and intellectual development of children, helping them overcome fears.
-This is also an anti-aging factor.
+Drawing on the book by Kathleen Keating, “Hug Therapy,” we can tell you that hugs don’t just make you feel good.
+They’re also essential to the mental and intellectual development of children, helping them overcome fears.
+Her book supports the anti-aging properties as well.

 In the book she writes: